flucoma/flucoma-docs/doc/SineFeature.rst

 :control sortBy:

   How the reported peaks are to be ordered.
 By default (0), it is by frequencies (lowest first), and the alternative (1) is by magnitude (loudest first).

+:control freqUnit:

+  The units and scale used to report the frequency of the peaks.
+By default (0), it is in Hz (linear), and the alternative (1) is in MIDI (logarithmic).

+:control magUnit:

+  The units and scale used to report the magnitude of the peaks.
+By default (0), it is in amp (linear), and the alternative (1) is in dB (logarithmic).

 :control windowSize: